srobo/runbook/docs/kit/logistics/kit-testing/README.md

 !!! note

-    A single box can contain more than one type of item (i.e. boards and servo boards) but all of one type of item should be in a single box.
+    A single box can contain more than one type of item (for example motor boards and servo boards) but all of one type of item should be in a single box.

 ## Testing Steps